7 Use Cases for Enterprise Resource Planning (ERP) Software

 Conclusion

-NetSuite is capable of all these use cases, with some of the functionality coming via the core system, other areas from the optional modules.
+NetSuite is capable of all these use cases.
+Some of the functionality comes via the core system, other areas from the optional modules.
 More than 22,000 businesses – across all industry types – in more than 200 countries worldwide run NetSuite.

 If you would like to become another example of a great use case for ERP, book an appointment now or contact us for a free business consultation or a quote tailored to your needs.